anugyamehrotra/eduPortal/README.md

   - `Post Content`
   - `Subject`
   - `Grades`
-  - `Catagory Tags`
+  - `Category Tags`

-- This feature is useful for catagorizing specific posts related to an organization, including events, plans, or general announcements.
+- This feature is useful for categorizing specific posts related to an organization, including events, plans, or general announcements.
 - Posts are saved dynamically using `localStorage`, allowing easy user data persistience when submitted.
+- To create a post, once administrator access is granted **_(refer to configuration below)_**, select the `Create A New Post` — this button can be found across multiple pages once logged in.
+- Fill in all form data (relating to all categories above) then click `Submit` to publish a post.
+All published posts can be found upon redirect to home page.
 <br>

 ### 🛠 2.
-Manage & Edit Posts (Edit/Delete)
+Manage, Filter & Edit Posts (Edit/Delete/Search)
 - Administrators have the option to:
   - **Edit A Post** — recall data from `localStorage`, publish changes to HTML keys & variables, and dynamically display changes via DOM manipulation
   - **Delete A Post** — _splice_ data from HTML value keys (containing post data), update to `localStorage`, and dynamically display posts
 - Each post is stored in JSON format in the browser
+- To delete or edit a post, once logged in, select the `Edit` or `Delete` button found below the posts on the main home page, expanded pages, or search pages.
+Upon clicking `Edit`, you will be redirected to a page to edit all current form data.
+Once edited, click `Submit` to finalize all changes to be redicted to the specific page.

+- To search for a post, upon filling in valid search queries (i.e. no null values), click `Search` (function found on multiple pages — home page, search page, etc.) to be redirected to a search page with basic searching & advanced category searching.
 <br>

 ### 🖼️ 3.
 Image & File Support (Base64 Encoding)